 Full time students are reviewed for academic probation at the end of each fall and spring semester.
 Students will be placed on probation if they fail to complete the minimum number of credits required for good standing in two successive semesters or if their cumulative GPA falls below 2.00.
 These students will receive probation letters from the Dean of Academic Planning & Advising.
 The letter will also recommend that the student take such actions as seeking academic advisement or counseling and reviewing work schedules.
-Students placed on academic probation will be required to receive academic advisement before registration.
-Students on probation must meet the criteria for good standing in their next semester or they will be dismissed.
+Students placed on academic probation must meet the criteria for good standing in their next semester or they will be dismissed.
 Unless otherwise stipulated by the Dean of Academic Planning & Advising, students on probation are not precluded from participation in college-sponsored co-curricular activities.